emmeowzing/gitlabci-lint-pre-commit-hook/README.md

 # GitLab CI lint pre-commit hook

 This is a [pre-commit](https://pre-commit.com/) hook that uses GitLab's `/api/v4/ci/lint` linting endpoint to validate the contents of `.gitlab-ci.yml` files.
-This is similar to how CircleCI pre-commit hooks validate that product's required configs: by uploading your config to their API.
+This is similar to CircleCI pre-commit hooks that validate that product's configuration files.

 ```text
 $ gitlabci-lint --help